-Patients, who suffer from diabetes mellitus, need to be comprehensively examined and instructed by their physician.
-Only when the extent of the disease has been detected, late complications may be avoided, which, as a rule, lead to mortal cases in diabetes mellitus.
-The treatment of diabetes requires good compliance so that it can be successful.
+Patients with diabetes mellitus need to be comprehensively examined and instructed by their physicians.
+Only when the extent of the disease has been established can late complications be avoided, which, as a rule, lead to mortality in diabetes mellitus.
+The treatment of diabetes requires good compliance for a successful outcome.

 Treatment of Diabetes Mellitus Type 1

-As far as a little amount or no insulin is provided in diabetes mellitus type 1, the body shall be supplied with insulin from outside.
-In fact, a healthy diet and exercising can make a small contribution.
-However, the injection of insulin cannot be avoided.
+As little or no insulin is produced by patients in diabetes mellitus type 1, the body should be supplied with exogenous insulin.
+Although a healthy diet and exercise can make a small contribution, the injection of insulin cannot be avoided.

-In the case of insulin therapy, the need for insulin depends on the patient’s daily activities, as food, disease, and exercising affect insulin levels and must be considered in the dosage, so that it neither brings to hypo- or hyperglycemia.
-Every patient must be well-informed, which is very important, because he/she independently provides subcutaneous insulin administration, using an insulin pen.
-The greatest danger of insulin therapy is hypoglycemia.
+In the case of insulin therapy, the need for insulin depends on the patient’s daily activities as food, disease, and exercise affect insulin levels and must be considered in the dosage so that hypoglycemia or hyperglycemia does not result.
+Patients must be well-informed before they embark on subcutaneous insulin self-administration using an insulin pen.
+The greatest danger in insulin therapy is hypoglycemia.
 Insulin edema may also occur.
 Patients rarely produce allergies or antibodies to insulin.

 For the treatment, there are different human insulin concentrations: U40 (40 IU/ml) and U100 (100 IU/ml):